Best Knee Brace for Meniscus Injuries: Hinged, Compression, or Offloader?

 Can a knee brace help a torn meniscus heal?

 BCI Orthopedic Support Team Answer: A knee brace does not heal a torn meniscus directly.
-However, it may help support the knee, improve stability, reduce strain during movement, and complement a rehabilitation program recommended by a healthcare provider.
+However, it may help support the knee, improve stability, reduce strain during movement, and complement a rehabilitation program recommended by your healthcare provider.

 Should I wear a knee brace while walking?